Is my brother’s child pornography watching a problem?

 As the sexual abuse of a child is illegal, any image depicting this is an image of a crime being committed.
 Watching child pornography is a crime.
 Everytime your brother watches child pornography, he is committing a crime.
 In essence, two crimes are being committed at the same time - a child being sexually abused and watching a child being sexually abused.
 Additionally, when child pornography is watched, it creates a demand for images of children being sexually abused and hence, more children are at risk for being sexually abused by the people who make these images.

 I would also add that child sexual abuse can also occur without touching a child.
 Non-touching child sex abuse does include watching child pornography.
 A woman who was sexually abused as a child and the abuse was filmed, stated that she feels violated time and time again whenever she thinks about these films being passed around.
 So, to be clear, viewing child pornography is absolutely child sexual abuse.
-For further information, please read Defining child sexual abuse.
+For further information, please read Defining child sexual abuse and Defining child pornography.

 While not all who view child pornography pose a risk to offend a child in person, some people may find that they have less and less control over how often they seek these images, the thoughts they have during and after viewing child pornography and their overall behavior regarding sex abuse of children.
 Trained therapists can assess an individual’s risk to offend a child.
 And I would strongly recommend that your brother consider seeking help.
 Please look at our resources and referrals for specialized therapy for adults with sexual behavior problems.